Georgia Ports Authority

 The Port of Savannah

 The Port of Savannah is the fourth largest and fastest growing container port in the United States.
-In FY2013, it handled more than 2.9 million TEUs (Twenty Foot Equivalent Units) in throughput.
-FY2013 held the 2nd highest volume in the Port of Savannah’s history.
+In FY2014, it handled 3.1 million TEUs (Twenty Foot Equivalent Units) in throughput.
+FY2014 had the highest volume in the Port of Savannah’s history.

-The Port of Savannah moved 7.6% of the U.S. containerized loaded cargo volume and more than 17% of the East Coast container trade.
-The port handled 10% of all U.S. containerized exports in FY2013, a total of 1.2 million loaded TEUs.
+The Port of Savannah moved 8% of total U.S. containerized loaded cargo volume and more than 18% of the East Coast container trade.
+The port handled 11% of all U.S. containerized exports in FY2014, a total of 1.2 million loaded TEUs.
 The port serves approximately 21,000 companies in all 50 states, more than 75% of which are headquartered outside of Georgia.

 The Port of Savannah offers its customers many advantages:

-- Inspection offices for U.S. Customs & Border Protection and Dept. of Agriculture are on-terminal; and
+- Inspection offices for U.S. Customs & Border Protection and Dept. of Agriculture are on-terminal

 The Georgia Ports Authority operates two deepwater terminals in Savannah – Garden City and Ocean Terminal: